idrisssakhi/photoGallery/README.md

 If you are targeting devices running iOS 11 or later, you will also need to add the `NSPhotoLibraryAddUsageDescription` key in your `Info.plist`.
 Use this key to define a string that describes how your app will use this data.
 By adding this key to your `Info.plist`, you will be able to request write-only access permission from the user.
 If you try to save to the camera roll without this permission, your app will exit.

+for IOS >= 14 you need to add `PHPhotoLibraryPreventAutomaticLimitedAccessAlert` to info.plist to avoid the native pop up that asks user to modify selection each time when PHAuthorization equal to limited.

 **Android**

 Permission is required to read and write to the external storage.